Backtest Performance Dashboard

 The right data.
 The wrong hierarchy.

-The UBC Trading Group's quant team runs algorithmic backtests to evaluate portfolio strategies — but the outputs were landing in a dashboard that made the data hard to act on.
+The UBC Trading Group's quant team — 8+ quant researchers — runs algorithmic backtests to evaluate portfolio strategies.
+But the outputs were landing in a dashboard that made the data hard to act on.
 Numbers existed.
 Meaning didn't.

 The Problem